Dodrio: Exploring Transformer Models with Interactive Visualization: Discussion

 \tool{} aims to help NLP researchers and practitioners to explore attention mechanisms in transformer-based models with linguistic knowledge.
 With overview + detail, linking + brushing, graph visualization techniques, \tool{} enables the users to investigate attention weights with different levels of abstraction in a context with both semantic and syntactic information.
 Through use cases, we demonstrate that \tool{} not only helps users validate existing research results regarding the connections between attention weights with linguistic information, but also inspires the users to form hypothesis regarding the behavior and roles of attention heads across different models.

 We acknowledge that there is an active discussion on whether attention weights can help people interpret transformer-based models \cite{jainAttentionNotExplanation2019b} and whether the attentions can be directly linked to the corresponding tokens in interpretation tasks \cite{brunnerIdentifiabilityTransformers2020}.
 Our work joins the growing research body in NLP interpretability and human-centered NLP, highlighting novel visualization designs that can be generalized to other interactive NLP systems.
-Despite the increasing popularity of applying Human-computer Interaction techniques to help people with different expertise to interact with complex NLP systems, little work have been done to evaluate how effective these tools are \cite{wangPuttingHumansNatural2021}.
+Despite the increasing popularity of applying Human-computer Interaction techniques to help people from various fields interact with complex NLP systems, little work have been done to evaluate how effective these tools are \cite{wangPuttingHumansNatural2021}.
 To fill this research gap, we plan to run a user study to evaluate the usability and usefulness of \tool{}.
-Finally, our tool runs in modern web browsers and is open-sourced, broadening the public’s access to modern AI techniques.
-We hope our work will inspire further research in understanding attention mechanisms and development of visualization tools that help users interact with complex NLP models.